ElementsProject/lightning/doc/getting-started/advanced-setup/repro.md

 2: Copy above files in the lightning directory.

 3: Run `tools/build-release.sh --verify` script.
-It will build binaries for Ubuntu (Focal, Jammy & Noble), verify zip & Ubuntu builds while copying Fedora checksums from the release captain's file.
+It will build binaries for Ubuntu (Jammy, Noble & Resolute), verify zip & Ubuntu builds while copying Fedora checksums from the release captain's file.

 4. Then send the resulting `release/SHA256SUMS.asc` file to the release captain so it can be merged with the other signatures into `SHASUMS.asc`.